davidmigloz/3d-engine/README.md

 - Left-handed world.
 - Rendering loop: 60hz.
 - Lines are drawn with Bresenham’s algorithm.
-- Triangles are filled with scan-line algorithm.
+- Triangles are filled with Scan-Line algorithm.
 - Visibility problem is solved with Z-Buffer.
 - Gouraud Shading for handling lightning.
 - Fixed point of light.